Scheduling (computing): AIX

 Threads are primarily of interest for applications that currently consist of several asynchronous processes.
 These applications might impose a lighter load on the system if converted to a multithreaded structure.

-AIX 5 implements the following scheduling policies: FIFO, round robin, and a fair round robin.
+AIX 5 implements the following scheduling policies: FIFO, round robin, and fair round robin.
 The FIFO policy has three different implementations: FIFO, FIFO2, and FIFO3.
 The round robin policy is named SCHED_RR in AIX, and the fair round robin is called SCHED_OTHER.

 Linux

 Linux 1.2

 Linux 1.2 used a round-robin scheduling policy.

 Linux 2.2

 Linux 2.2 added scheduling classes and support for symmetric multiprocessing (SMP).